MuxuWang/gisport/_GIS-maps/02-static-maps.md

 <img src="{{site.url}}/images/GIS-maps/static-map/shiqiaohe-maps.png" width=560 height=350 >

-*Here is the space left for the project description.*

 *Project maps were conducted by using ArcGIS Desktop, AutoCAD, and Adobe Creative Suite.
 Project presentation was achieved by Microsoft 365.
 The metadata was managed by **SQL**.*

 *Project location is Shiqiaohe, Chuxiong, Yunnan.*